IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/getting-started/the-tomtom-indigo-emulator.md

   - __Note:__ The entries displayed differ only in the last part of their `Target` field.

 - __Mac _with_ an M1 processor:__ Go to tab `Other Images` and select `Android S` for `arm64-v8a` as
   the System Image.
-This is a standard Android image, without TomTom IndiGO-specific customizations or Android Automotive features!
+This is a standard Android image, without TomTom Digital Cockpit-specific customizations or Android Automotive features!

 ![Android Studio - System Image](images/android_studio_android_r.png)

 - Click `Next`.
-Then, in the `Verify Configuration` dialog, click `Show Advanced Settings` and scroll down to the `Memory and Storage` section.
+Then, in the `Verify Configuration` dialog, click `Show Advanced Settings` and swipe up to the `Memory and Storage` section.
 Ensure these fields have at least the following
   values:
     - `RAM` : `3072 MB`
     - `VM heap` : `192 MB`